THE INOCENTI CHILD LIFE PROGRAMS

 *Iuliana Tudor, CCS Coordinator: firstname.lastname@example.org

-- weekly bed-side interventions at the “Victor Gomoiu” Children’s Clinical Hospital
+- “Victor Gomoiu” Children’s Clinical Hospital

 - The Cluj-Napoca Clinical Hospital for Recovery